Piyush2912/Multi-modal-Emotion-Analysis-on-COVID-19/README.md

 ## 6. Dataset Creation

-### Retrieving data from Twitter using Twitter API called Tweepy library available in python.
+### Retrieving data from Twitter using Twitter API called Tweepy library available in Python.
-Goto Dataset section in this repository to understand how the magic is happening.
+Go to Dataset section in this repository to understand how the magic is happening.

 ### Dataset Description